 3. Minimum payments

 If you choose to carry a balance, Swiss card issuers will expect you to make at least a minimum payment.
-As long as you make the minimum payment every month, you can carry credit card debt for an indefinite amount of time, though doing this isn’t recommended because interest rates are relatively high.
+As long as you make the minimum payment every month, you can carry credit card debt for an indefinite amount of time, though doing this isn’t recommended because it costs you money.

-The minimum payment charged by Swiss credit card issuers is generally equal to 5% of your total balance.
-Cembra Money Bank, UBS, Swisscard and Topcard require a minimum monthly payment of 5% or 50 francs, whichever is greater.
-Bonus card requires a minimum payment of 50 francs.
-Cornèrcard, Viseca, and Postfinance require a minimum monthly payment of 5% of your balance or 100 francs, whichever is greater.
+The minimum payment charged differs between Swiss credit card issuers.
+UBS, Topcard and Bonus Card require a minimum monthly payment of 5% or 50 francs, whichever is greater.
+Swisscard's minimum payment is either 3% or 5% of your balance (depending on the card) or 50 francs, whichever is greater.
+Cornèrcard, Viseca, and PostFinance require a minimum monthly payment of 5% of your balance or 100 francs, whichever is greater.
+Cembra Money Bank requries a minimum payment of 3% or 50 francs, whichever is greater.

 As a general rule, issuers apply your payments to outstanding interest charges first.
 Only what is left after covering interest will go towards paying off your balance.
 Your balance detracts from your line of credit, so the higher your outstanding balance, the lower your credit limit will be.